top of page

 When I was a small child, I never really pictured myself actually being a death worker.
 It was something that always interested me and something I was drawn to, but I never thought I had what it took to be something like a funeral director, mortician, or grief therapist.
 It was one of those things I'd chalked up to my morbid curiosity as the only goth kid in miles wherever I went.

 It was the summer of 2021 when I discovered what death doulas were.
+I knew in that moment that holistic death work was what I was meant to be doing.
+I felt it in my soul.

 Read more